An editorial cartoonist, illustrator and comics artist, my drawings are dark, spiky and detailed. They tend towards social commentary and satire.

-My cartoons have also featured in The Guardian, The Observer, The Times, The New Statesman, The Evening Standard, The Jewish Chronicle, El Pais, Elephant Magazine, YesMagazine, Quest Journal, WHIP Zine, Orbital Magazine, amongst others.
+From 2017-2020 I was the staff cartoonist for The Times Literary Supplement, producing a weekly full-page cartoon and the occasional cover.
+My work has also featured on multiple other platforms, including The Guardian, The Observer, The Times, The New Statesman, The Evening Standard, The Jewish Chronicle, El Pais, Elephant Magazine, YesMagazine, Quest Journal, WHIP Zine and Orbital Magazine.

 Solo exhibitions of my drawings have been held at Christie's, London (2019) and The French Cultural Institute, London (2019).
 My work was also featured in the exhibition Jew(ish) Cartoons: Drawing from the Collection, London (2018).
 In 2017 I was named the BCA’S Young Cartoonist of the Year (in the under 30s category) and In 2016 I was awarded the Ronnie Payne Prize for Journalism for my work as the staff cartoonist at Cherwell.
 For the past two years, I’ve been nominated for The British Political Cartoon Awards, and had my work collected in the annual compendium of Britain’s Best Political Cartoons.

 In a slightly more whimsical hand, I’ve illustrated two books (‘Genius & Ink’ by Virginia Woolf and ‘Hero’ by Lee Child) and designed the covers for two others Shakespeare’s Others in 21st-century European Performance (Arden Shakespeare Collection, Bloomsbury 2021) and William Shakespeare's Brexit: A Political Sh*tstorm in Five Acts (Bonnier Books, 2019).
 In 2018 I animated the BBC4 documentary Abducted presented by Katherine Rundell.